Online PR Degree Graduate Programs

 - Market research analyst

 - Event planner

 As a potential added bonus – one many students might be excited to hear – these careers are projected to possibly see a growth in employment according to Bureau of Labor Statistics.
-From 2020 to 2030, public relations specialists are projected to see a 11% growth (Source: BLS.gov), sales agent 3% (Source: BLS.gov), market research analyst 22% (Source: BLS.gov), event planner 18% (Source: BLS.gov), and writers 9% (Source: BLS.gov).
+From 2021 to 2031, public relations specialists are projected to see 8% growth (Source: BLS.gov), market research analyst 19% (Source: BLS.gov), event planner 18% (Source: BLS.gov), and writers 4% (Source: BLS.gov).
 Earning a PR graduate degree could possibly prepare you to jump start a career in this field confidently and with the necessary knowledge and skills to potentially see career enhancement.